princedan-123/E2_Max_Hub_Landing_Page/README.md

-## A landing page web site for a CCR agent
+## A landing page for a Telecom Customer Care agent

 ## 🛠️ Built With